Despacito0o/FreeRTOS/README.md

 ### 🧠 Tutorials

-- [STM32上创建简单FreeRTOS程序详解](docs/zh/tutorials/STM32上创建简单FreeRTOS程序详解.md) - Creating a simple FreeRTOS program
+- [Creating a Simple FreeRTOS Project on STM32](docs/en/tutorials/Creating-Simple-FreeRTOS-Project-on-STM32.md) - Creating a simple FreeRTOS program from scratch

 ---